-The board of Hastings undertakes appropriate checks prior to appointing a person, or putting a person forward to shareholders as a candidate for election as a director.
+The Board undertakes appropriate checks prior to appointing a person, or putting a person forward to shareholders as a candidate for election as a director.
 These include checks as to the person's character, experience, education, criminal record and bankruptcy history.

-Information about a candidate standing for election or re-election as a director will be provided to shareholders to enable them to make an informed decision on whether or not to elect or re-elect the candidate.
+Information about a candidate standing for election or reelection as a director will be provided to shareholders so they can make an informed decision on whether or not to elect or re-elect the candidate.
 This information may include:

-- biographical details, including relevant qualifications, experience and skills; - details of other material public company directorships; - a statement regarding whether the director qualifies as independent; - any material adverse information or potential conflicts of interest, position or association; - the term of office currently served (for directors standing for re-election); and - a statement whether the board supports the election or re-election of the candidate. - 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
+- biographical details, including relevant qualifications, experience and skills; - · details of other material public company directorships; - a statement regarding whether the director qualifies as independent; - any material adverse information or potential conflicts of interest, position or association; - the term of office currently served (for directors standing for re-election); and - a statement whether the board supports the election or re-election of the candidate. - 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.